The Greatest Nation on Earth?

 America is in retreat, pulling out of Europe and deserting the Middle East.
 Last summer it evacuated Afghanistan in the most humiliating fashion conceivable, reinstating the very terrorist organization we went there to defeat, betraying foreign allies and abandoning our own people.
 Russia, by stark contrast, is reconstructing the Soviet empire bit by bit through intimidation and outright invasion.
-It is building a potent energy weapon against Eastern Europe, reigniting conflict in the Balkans, deploying troops in Kazakhstan, warring against Ukraine, and fatally undermining the North Atlantic Treaty Organization.
+It is building a potent energy weapon against Eastern Europe, reigniting conflict in the Balkans, deploying troops in Kazakhstan, warring against Ukraine, and fatally undermining nato.
 China is annexing the South China Sea, crushing its Uyghur population, and snuffing out freedom in Hong Kong.
 It is isolating Taiwan and preparing to invade; one wonders who would stop it if it chose to do so.
-America certainly has no stomach for war over a remote island in East Asia.
-Though Americans vociferously decry the evils of American oppression and imperialism, they are oddly mute about the expansionist neocolonialism of dictators Xi Jinping and Vladimir Putin.
+America certainly has no stomach for war over some remote island in East Asia.
+Though Americans vociferously decry the evils of American oppression and imperialism, they are oddly mute about the expansionist neocolonialism of dictators Xi and Putin.

-China’s educational system is churning out engineers and scientists.
+China’s education system is churning out engineers and scientists.
 It is preparing its next generation for world dominance.
-The next generation of Americans are learning that math is white supremacist, grammar is unnecessary, and advanced placement classes are discriminatory.
+The next generation of Americans are learning that math is white-supremacist, grammar is unnecessary, and advanced placement classes are discriminatory.
 History classes fixate on the nation’s supposed sins rather than the nobility of our founding principles.
 Instead of reading and writing, schools encourage elementary-age children to explore gender fluidity.

-America is far along a steep civilizational decline and has been overtaken by foreign powers on a very different trajectory.
-History will judge us harshly for being so self-absorbed, so distracted by virus variants, so preoccupied with pronoun preference and race reparations, so naive in assuming our own invincibility, so heedless, so blind—while China moved into Cuba, Russia single-handedly dismantled nato, and Iran became a nuclear-armed state.
-The American era is over.
+America is far along a steep civilizational decline, and has been overtaken by foreign powers on a very different trajectory.
+Surely history will judge us harshly for being so self-absorbed, so distracted by virus variants, so preoccupied with pronoun preference and race reparations, so naïve in assuming our own invincibility, so heedless, so blind—while China moved into Cuba, Russia singlehandedly dismantled the Atlantic alliance, and Iran became a nuclear-armed state.
+The era of the United States is over.
 Historically speaking, the fall of such a great power is a dangerous time.
 In fact, the Bible prophesies what comes next: “the times of the Gentiles” (Luke 21:24; Revelation 11:2).
 It won’t be pretty.
 America let it happen.
 And it is about to be blindsided by it.